mpc-msri/EzPC/SCI/README.md

 # Secure and Correct Inference (SCI) Library

 ## Introduction
-This directory contains the code for the Secure and Correct Inference (SCI) library from ["CrypTFlow2: Practical 2-Party Secure Inference"](https://eprint.iacr.org/2020/1002), ["SIRNN: A Math Library for Secure RNN Inference"](https://eprint.iacr.org/2021/459), and ["SecFloat: Accurate Floating-Point meets Secure 2-Party Computation"](https://eprint.iacr.org/2022/).
+This directory contains the code for the Secure and Correct Inference (SCI) library from ["CrypTFlow2: Practical 2-Party Secure Inference"](https://eprint.iacr.org/2020/1002), ["SIRNN: A Math Library for Secure RNN Inference"](https://eprint.iacr.org/2021/459), and the secure floating-point library from ["SecFloat: Accurate Floating-Point meets Secure 2-Party Computation"](https://eprint.iacr.org/2022/) and ["Secure Floating-Point Training"](about:blank).

 ## Required Packages
  - g++ (version >= 8)